manny-agre/demonologist-voice-fix/README.md

 ## Still Not Working?

 1. Join the Official Demonologist Discord.
-2. Create a new post in the bugs channel.
+2. Create a new post in the tech-support channel.
 3. We’ll figure out a personalized fix.

 ---